-One of the leading seafood processing companies in makassar Indonesia.
-With our strategic location and sourcing area of fresh seafood, we dare to bring the best quality and freshness seafood to the world.
+One of the leading seafood processing companies in Makassar Indonesia.
+With our strategic location and sourcing area of fresh seafood, we always try to bring the best quality and freshness seafood to the world.

 PT.
 BAHARI BIRU NUSANTARA (BARUNA), BARUNA SEAFOOD